i1zco/pfsense-captive-portal-dns/README.md

 ## the solution:

-The device itself or the client does not pfsense As Getaway And DNS It refers to the router itself, not pfsense
+The client is using the router instead of pfSense as both the default gateway and DNS server.

 ## Practical Fix (windows):